A Possible Subclassification of Fast Radio Bursts: Concluding remarks

 Currently, many of well located FRBs are repeaters~\cite{Heintz:2020}, thanks to their repeating behaviors.
 So, it is reasonable to expect that there will be many observational data for repeating (type~II) FRBs well located in their host galaxies in the near future, and hence they could be easily subclassified: the ones associated with old/young stellar populations are type~IIa/IIb FRBs, respectively.
 At that time, the physical criteria (in terms of e.g. $L_\nu$, $T_B$, $\nu W$) for the subclassification of type~II FRBs could be clearly determined.
 In turn, they could be used to subclassify the repeaters without well located host galaxies.
 This virtuous cycle will benefit the studies on repeating (type~II) FRBs.

 In Table~\ref{tab4}, we present a brief summary of the universal subclassification scheme of FRBs.
 As in the literature, type I/II FRBs are non-repeating/repeating, respectively.
 Class (a)/(b) FRBs are associated with old/young stellar populations, respectively.
 Their combinations result in four subclasses: Ia, Ib, IIa, IIb, as shown in Table~\ref{tab4}.
 The physical criteria for this subclassification given in Eqs.~(\ref{eq12}) and (\ref{eq29}) are inferred by using the first CHIME/FRB catalog and Fig.~3 of~\cite{Nimmo:2021yob} or Fig.~7 of~\cite{Petroff:2021wug}, respectively.
 We stress that the physical criteria in Eqs.~(\ref{eq12}) and (\ref{eq29}) might be changed for the larger and better FRB datasets in the future, but the universal subclassification scheme given in Table~\ref{tab4} will always hold.
 Different physical mechanisms for FRBs are required by these subclasses.
+Note that the key improvement of the universal subclassification scheme given in Table~\ref{tab4} is that it works even for a single FRB.
+A sample of FRBs is needed to see whether their distribution tracks SFH, while one cannot determine whether a single FRB tracks SFH or not.
+But even for a single FRB, its host galaxy and local environment can be precisely determined.
+If this FRB has been localized in a star-forming environment, it is a class~(b) FRB.
+Otherwise, it is a class~(a) FRB.
+Combining with whether it repeats, we can then determine its subclass to be one of Ia, Ib, IIa, IIb.
+In this way, no other criteria are needed (on the other hand, for a single FRB without identified host galaxy, we could instead subclassify it by using the physical criteria given in Eq.~(\ref{eq12}) or Eq.~(\ref{eq29})).